adap/flower/doc/source/how-to-run-flower-using-docker.rst

 .. important::

   The SuperNode Docker image currently works only with the 1.9.0-nightly release.
-A stable version will be available in 1.9.0.
-Furthermore, the SuperNode image must be paired with the corresponding SuperLink image released on the same day.
+A stable version will be available when Flower 1.9.0 (stable) gets released (ETA: May).
+A SuperNode nightly image must be paired with the corresponding
+  SuperLink nightly image released on the same day.
 To ensure the versions are in sync, using the concrete tag, e.g., ``1.9.0.dev20240501`` instead of ``nightly`` is recommended.

 We will use the ``app-pytorch`` example, which you can find in